Milky Way: Gamma rays and X-rays

 Since 1970, various gamma-ray detection missions have discovered 511-keV gamma rays coming from the general direction of the Galactic Center.
 These gamma rays are produced by positrons (antielectrons) annihilating with electrons.
-In 2008 it was found that the distribution of the sources of the gamma rays resembles the distribution of low-mass X-ray binaries, seeming to indicate that these X-ray binaries are sending positrons (and electrons) into interstellar space where they slow down and annihilate.
+In 2008, it was found that the distribution of gamma-ray sources resembles that of low-mass X-ray binaries, suggesting that these X-ray binaries are sending positrons (and electrons) into interstellar space, where they slow and annihilate.
 The observations were made by both NASA and ESA's satellites.
-In 1970 gamma ray detectors found that the emitting region was about 10,000 light-years across with a luminosity of about 10,000 Suns.
+In 1970, gamma-ray detectors found that the emitting region was about 10,000 light-years across, with a luminosity of about 10,000 times that of the Sun.